Updated on October 7, 2015.

 Lanes in Las Vegas are divided using small round white bumps.
 Hitting a lot of them is a pretty strong indication that you shouldn’t be driving – hence the term “drunk bumps.”
 If you can’t avoid these bumps, park the car and call a cab.
 You do not want to get a DUI in Sin City.

 Single drunk bumps separate lanes of travel, double drunk bumps indicate a “turn-only” lane.
 If there are double drunk bumps on one side of your car and a shoulder on the other side, your lane is disappearing.
 Merge over the double drunk bumps unless you are planning to take the next turn/exit.

 Look for signs that say “self-parking.”
 I would never hand over the keys to my rental car to a valet.
 Remember “Ferris Bueller’s Day Off”?
+The valet is not an authorized driver of your rental car, and they do not take responsibility for any damage to your car.
+So, if there’s damage, your insurance won’t pay it because the driver wasn’t authorized, and the valet won’t take responsibility either.
 I’m not chancing it.
 Self-parking in most places in Las Vegas is free.
 Downtown, near Fremont Street there may be a nominal charge for parking.
 See if you can get your parking ticket validated at the hotel, casino and/or restaurant whose garage you are using.
 In large lots or garages it’s a good idea to take a picture of your car in the spot.
 You can use it to help find the car later.